EAST DEAN & FRISTON LOCAL HISTORY GROUP

 The lantern room was replaced by a temporary structure by the BBC for the filming of 'The Life and Loves of a She-Devil' in 1986, but it was removed once the production was over.

-A NEW WAY to attend our meetings
+A virtual way to attend our meetings

 We have known for some time that our meetings are not convenient for everyone because they are held in the afternoon.
 As an experiment, we did try evening meetings but these were poorly attended.
 Fortunately technology has offered a solution.
-Now the meetings are being streamed live to YouTube and, not only that, they are recorded and can be viewed at any time during the following three weeks.
-The videos are not listed on YouTube but a link is sent to all members so they can take advantage of this new service.
-You can find our promotional video here https://youtu.be/qDonJjxtCTQ Simply click on the link to view.
+Now our meetings are being recorded and can be viewed on YouTube at any time during the following three weeks.
+These videos are not listed on YouTube but a link will be sent to all members when the recording is ready to view.

 We hope this will enable more people to enjoy our meetings, even if they are unable to attend at the Village Hall in person.
+Contact us if you need more information.

-Our next meeting will be on Tuesday 23 January 2024.
+Our next meeting will be on Tuesday 22 October 2024.
 Click here for details.